Leslieaj/NRTALearning/README.md

   - "l" : the set of the name of locations;
   - "sigma" : the alphabet;
   - "tran" : the set of transitions in the following form:
-    - transition id : [name of the source location, action, guard, reset, name of the target location];
+    - transition id : [name of the source location, action, guard, name of the target location];
     - "+" in a guard means INFTY;

   - "init" : the set of the name of initial location;